tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 : The unified_hdr is a field of variable length, as shown in {{cid_hdr}}.

 encrypted_record:
-: Identical to the encrypted_record field in a TLS 1.3 record.
+: The AEAD-encrypted form of the serialized DTLSInnerPlaintext structure.
 {:br}

 The DTLSCiphertext header is tightly bit-packed, as shown below: